 - Also, proving that they too did not understand the law in civil actions against the police, the insurers responded to the previous solicitor’s letter by admitting breach of statutory duty, even though a claim for statutory duty didn’t exist.
 At that time, Bob’s claim was for the tort of assault/ battery only, so the admission was worthless and Kevin knew it could be disregarded if Bob’s claim progressed.

 - He listened as Bob explained the problems with his medical evidence.
-As a member of the Police Action Lawyers Group, the Law Society’s expert Personal Injury Panel, and a Senior Litigator with the Association of Personal Injury Lawyers, Kevin believed that
+As a member of the Police Action Lawyers Group with nearly two decades’ experience in this area of law, Kevin believed that

 - the instructions the medical expert received were inadequate,

 - the expert was not appropriately chosen or qualified to provide the required opinions, and